SharePoint/sp-dev-docs/docs/declarative-customization/site-design-rest-api.md

 ## CreateSiteDesign

-Creates a new site design available to users when they create a new site from the SharePoint home page.
+Creates a new site design available to users when they create a new site from the SharePoint start page.

 ### Parameters